 Configuring an audience

-To use an audience to filter for a particular set of events, rules or any other condition — you use filters along with an optional limit.
+To use an audience to filter for a particular set of events, rules or any other condition — you use filters, specify if an entitlement should be evaluated, along with an optional limit.

 Creating filters